snehilvj/dmc-docs/docs/styles-api/styles.md

 ### What is Styles API

-The Styles API is a set of properties that allows you to customize the style of any element inside a dash-mantine-components (dmc) component.
+The Styles API is a set of properties that allows you to customize the style of any element inside a dash-mantine-components component.
 All dmc components that have styles support the Styles API.

 ### Styles API selectors